 What do I define as specific?

-Criteria question you ask in your workflow need to be yes or no.
+Criteria question you ask in your workflow needs to be yes or no.

-The more questions are open to interpretation.
-The more likely your user is to become infuriated.
-Particulary when their understanding do not match the answer you expect to be given.
+The more your questions are open to interpretation.
+The more likely your user is to become is to become infuriated.
+Particulary when their understanding does not match the answer you expect to be given.

 Just think of those pop-up AI bots you see on websites these days.
 If you are like me, you have become very frustrated with answers provided in response to your enquiry.

 Over the years I have attend numerous tech presentations.
 More often than not, AI features being demonstrated has left the presenter embarrassed.

 The key point I am trying to make is successful automation requires some thought.

 Key learning point.